Robots on Mars and Jupiter capture images of comet 3I/ATLAS

 Image of Martian volcano Olympus Mons, the biggest volcano in the Solar System, captured by the Mars Express orbiter.
 Credit: ESA/DLR/FU Berlin

-ESA says they'll be able to measure the spectrum of light from the comet using Mars Express’s OMEGA and SPICAM spectrometers and TGO’s NOMAD spectrometer.
+ESA says they captured the spectrum of light from the comet using Mars Express’s OMEGA and SPICAM spectrometers and TGO’s NOMAD spectrometer.

 This could give scientists vital information about the activity occurring at the comet's surface as it approaches the Sun.